 There cannot be a more quintessential British style of window, simple in design, elegant in proportion, sash windows remain the most beautiful and naturally effective style of window, ever made.
-That’s why their design has remained so popular and has travelled the world over, especially those parts of the Colonies, India, Australia and the United States.
+That’s why their design has remained so popular and has traveled the world over, especially those parts of the Colonies, India, Australia, and the United States.

 Whilst the early Egyptians (7th and 8th century BC) are credited with inventing glass for early lenses, Palladio the Venetian scholar developed his theory around 1550, becoming popular in the mid 17th century.
 Believe it or not, the replacement window market was founded in the 18th century!

-Homeowners wanted to emulate the rich merchants building grand town houses and stately mansions to display their wealth.
-The larger the glazed area of the windows in their mansion, they wealthier they were.
+Homeowners wanted to emulate the rich merchants building grand townhouses and stately mansions to display their wealth.
+The larger the glazed area of the windows in their mansion, the wealthier they were.
 Hence the window tax first imposed in England in 1696.
-It was eventually repealed but after being “the primary cause of much sickness and mortality’ through poor ventilation.
+It was eventually repealed but after being “the primary cause of much sickness and mortality’ through poor ventilation

 The prominence of oak timbered box sash windows, timber shop signs, and exposed beams, which were all generally fitted on the front face of buildings, meant the spread of fire in 1666, was able to spread rapidly across London affecting many buildings.